-The vesting condition for the performance rights is that the individual must remain an Employee (as defined in the Plan Rules) up to and including the vesting dates for the performance rights.
-The performance rights vest at 30 June 2021 subject to satisfaction of the vesting conditions below.
+The service based vesting condition for the performance rights is that the individual must remain an Employee (as defined in the Plan Rules) up to and including the vesting dates for the performance rights.
+The performance rights issued in FY20 vest at 30 June 2022 subject to achieving the performance hurdle.

-The performance metric for the performance rights is aligned to the Company's share price growth as compared to the ASX Emerging Companies Index.
-The ASX Emerging Companies Index has been selected as it represents the market performance of alternative small and mid-cap companies that Audinate shareholders may invest in.
+The performance metric for the performance rights is aligned to the Company's share price growth as compared to the ASX 300 Index.
+The ASX 300 Index has been selected as it represents the market performance of alternative companies that Audinate shareholders may invest in.
+Prior year grants are measured against the ASX Emerging Companies Index.